NIVJAIN/truffle-ropsten-dapp/README.md

 # Deploying to local ROPSTEN NETWORK
 ```
-0. IMP to note make sure account 0 is funded with test ether.
+0. IMP to note make sure account 0 is funded with test ether & in .env change the BLOCKCHAIN_URL to ROPSTEN
 1. git clone
 2. cd <repo> && npm install --save
 3. truffle compile